MacroLove/elk-docker/docs/index.md

 	**<span style="color:red">!!
 This is the most frequent reason for Elasticsearch failing to start since Elasticsearch version 5 was released.</span>**

 	On Linux, use `sysctl vm.max_map_count` on the host to view the current value, and see [Elasticsearch's documentation on virtual memory](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/vm-max-map-count.html#vm-max-map-count) for guidance on how to change this value.
-Note that the limits **must be changed on the host**; they cannot be changed from within a container.
+Note that the limits **must be changed on the host**: `sysctl -w vm.max_map_count=262144` ; they cannot be changed from within a container.

 	If using Docker for Mac, then you will need to start the container with the `MAX_MAP_COUNT` environment variable (see [Overriding start-up variables](#overriding-variables)) set to at least 262144 (using e.g. `docker`'s `-e` option) to make Elasticsearch set the limits on mmap counts at start-up time.